golok727/kaori/docs/guide/reactivity.md

 # Reactivity

 Kaori's reactivity system is built on signals from `@preact/signals-core`.
-This provides fine-grained, automatic updates without manual optimization.
+This provides automatic updates without manual update calls.

 ## Signals